Case studies of successful AI startups

 C3.ai, another one of the successful AI startups mentioned by CB Insights, is a provider of enterprise AI software.
 C3.ai’s pre-IPO valuation was $4 billion, but on the first day of trading, its market cap skyrocketed above $13 billion.

 C3.ai software helps companies build AI models on top of their data for predictive maintenance, improved inventory management, fraud detection, energy management, and other operational enhancements that can reduce costs and increase productivity.
-C3.ai is not a provider of cloud services but its software is compatible with most top cloud providers such as Microsoft Azure, Amazon Web Services, Google Cloud, and IBM Cloud.
+C3.ai is not a provider of cloud services, but its software is compatible with most top cloud providers such as Microsoft Azure, Amazon Web Services, Google Cloud, and IBM Cloud.

 Under normal circumstances, C3.ai’s product strategy would be considered risky.
 From a technical standpoint, it has no key differentiator.
 It is providing services that can easily be replicated by another company that has the right resources, including the very cloud services its software integrates with.
-And since its founding in 2009, the company has changed its name twice from C3 Energy to C3 IoT and then to C3.ai, which sounds a bit opportunistic.
+And since its founding in 2009, the company has changed its name twice, from C3 Energy to C3 IoT and then to C3.ai, which sounds a bit opportunistic.

 What makes C3.ai different, however, is its founder Thomas Siebel, a billionaire and a well-known and respected entrepreneur.
 C3.ai’s success hinges not on a lot of small customers but on creating ripple effects in different sectors by acquiring big customers.
 In this respect, having a person on board who has the reputation and experience of Siebel can make a big difference.
 Currently, C3.ai’s customers include machinery manufacturer Caterpillar, oil and gas services company Baker Hughes, and energy company Engie, all big names in their respective industries.
 Interestingly, 36 percent of its revenue in 2020 came from Baker Hughes and Engie.